oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![Hamburger Menu](images/1.png)

-2. On the Cluster List dialog, select the Compartment where you are allowed to create a cluster and then click **Create Cluster**.
+2. On the Cluster List dialog, select the **Compartment** where you are allowed to create a cluster and then click **Create Cluster**.
+    You might need to use the small **+** sign to reveal the compartment name you are looking for.

     > You must select a compartment that allows you to create a cluster and a repository inside the Oracle Container Registry.